danchoi/soywiki/README.markdown

 * operates on all POSIX systems (e.g. OS X, Linux, FreeBSD)

-SoyWiki builds on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, navigate, and refactor wiki content at the speed of thought.
+SoyWiki builds on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki's primary goal is to make it possible to create, navigate, and refactor wiki content at the speed of thought.

 SoyWiki is good for tracking projects, contacts, ideas, and collecting and organizing research.
 SoyWiki combines the affordances of notebooks,